THE BEAGLE WHO BECAME AMERICA'S EVERYDOG

 Alas, fame went to Snoopy’s head.
 Schulz found it “difficult to keep him from taking over the feature.”
 In the 1970s, new characters came to “Peanuts.”
 Once the little bird Woodstock began flying around Snoopy’s doghouse, cuteness triumphed.
 “We kept trying to be amused,” one critic wrote in 1972, “but the little bursts of identification became less and less frequent.”

-Snoopy now has his own star on Hollywood’s Walk of Fame and his own likeness imprinted on our psyches.
+Snoopy now has his own star on Hollywood’s Walk of Fame.
 Tokyo has a Snoopy Museum.
 But those who consider him just another pop icon should go back to the old strips, back to the days when a brilliant little beagle captured the imagination of an embattled America.

 With a kiss, a leer, a joyous dance, with the flapping of an aviator’s scarf in the wind, Snoopy was the dog we all wanted to have, the dreamer we all wanted to be.
 He was the perfect pen and ink personification of life’s longing to be more.
 And the final word should be his...